yasin-arafat-05/FaceNet/README.md

 ---

-# Let's fine simillary of movies and For image embedding can we use simple CNN:
+# Let's fine simillary of movies and For image embedding can we use simple CNN?:

 <br>
 <br>